 How to Troubleshoot Missing Books

-Books can arrive anytime during the month, even up to the last day of the month.
-If a child misses a book, there are several steps to follow to track down the possible reasons.
+Books can arrive at any time during the month, up to the last day.
+If a child misses a book, there are several steps to follow to identify possible reasons.

 - Check the LIST OF BOOKS MAILED in the BOS to see if the book for that child's age group has been delayed in its delivery and is, therefore, not really missing but simply late.